SU-SWS/saa_victoria_subtheme/README.md

 Description
 ---

-Stanford Starter is a Stanford sub-theme that works with the Stanford Basic theme.
+SAA Victoria is a Stanford Alumni Association sub-theme that works with the Stanford Basic theme.

 Installation
 ---

-Copy this theme and change all files, folders, and names from stanford_starter to the name of your theme.
+Copy this theme and change all files, folders, and names from saa_victoria_subtheme to the name of your theme.

 Configuration
 ---